Grayscale Ethereum Mini Trust ETF (NYSEARCA:ETH) Shares Gap Down – Time to Sell?

-Grayscale Ethereum Mini Trust ETF (NYSEARCA:ETH – Get Free Report)’s share price gapped down prior to trading on Monday .
-The stock had previously closed at $25.28, but opened at $21.90.
-Grayscale Ethereum Mini Trust ETF shares last traded at $22.41, with a volume of 6,798,193 shares traded.
+Grayscale Ethereum Mini Trust ETF (NYSEARCA:ETH – Get Free Report) gapped down prior to trading on Tuesday .
+The stock had previously closed at $20.09, but opened at $19.16.
+Grayscale Ethereum Mini Trust ETF shares last traded at $19.0030, with a volume of 1,826,235 shares traded.

 Grayscale Ethereum Mini Trust ETF Company Profile